NixOS/nixpkgs/doc/languages-frameworks/coq.section.md

 It also takes other standard `mkDerivation` attributes, they are added as such, except for `meta` which extends an automatically computed `meta` (where the `platform` is the same as `coq` and the homepage is automatically computed).

-The builder `mkCoqDerivation` can also by applied to a function taking an attribute set and returning one.
+The builder `mkCoqDerivation` can also be applied to a function taking an attribute set and returning one.
 The main reason for using this feature is to get the version number as computed by `mkCoqDerivation`, as in:
 ```
 cat $(nix-build -E 'with import ./. {}; coqPackages.mkCoqDerivation (computed: {
   pname = "test"; src = mktemp; defaultVersion = "1.0";